Use Tailscale Funnel and serve

 }

-The status will confirm the previous command and provide the hostname that Funnel configures for this node.
-Here, we can see it’s on the tailnet only.
+The status confirms the previous command and provides the hostname that Funnel configures for this device.

 |-- / path /tmp/static-site